Foods that trigger eczema

 Understanding Eczema and Its Triggers

-Eczema is a chronic inflammatory skin condition characterized by symptoms such as redness, itching, and dryness.
+Eczema is a chronic inflammatory skin condition characterised by symptoms such as redness, itching, and dryness.
 Flare-ups can be caused by various factors, including stress, environmental irritants, and dietary choices.
 Certain foods and substances may exacerbate eczema symptoms by increasing inflammation, internal heat, or dampness in the body.
 By identifying and avoiding these triggers, individuals can effectively manage their condition.

 Foods and Substances to Avoid for Eczema